Seabass populations can be differentiated by their Mercury Isotope Distribution

 Mercury is a toxic element that is accumulated in organisms and biomagnified across the food chain, particularly as its organic form, methylmercury.
 Mercury is emitted to the environment mainly by human activities such as fossil fuel combustion, mining and industrial activities (such as chlor-alkali industry), enhancing the total amount of mercury cycling in the environment by an estimated factor of 3 to 5 since industrialization.
 While generally recognized as a global pollutant posing considerable health risks, global activities to restrict the emission of mercury have only started (e.g. Minamata convention) but have not changed the situation up to now.

-Emitted in the form of elemental mercury (Hg0) to the atmosphere, it can travel long distances impacting the environment at a global scale.
+Emitted in the form of elemental mercury (Hg0) to the atmosphere, it can travel long distances, impacting the environment at a global scale.
 Emitted in the oxidized form (Hg(II)), mercury is more reactive and therefore is impacting the environment more closely to the emission source.
-Transformation of the inorganic mercury to organic mercury species is performed by microbes that can methylate inorganic mercury species mainly taking place in aquatic sediments.
-Degradation of organo mercury species can also take place via microbial activity but also by photochemical processes induced by sunlight.
-Together these processes control the mercury speciation and the subsequent accumulation and biomagnification resulting from the bioavailability of the mercury species.
+Transformation of the inorganic mercury to organic mercury species is performed by microbes that can methylate inorganic mercury species, mainly taking place in aquatic sediments.
+Degradation of organomercury species can also take place via microbial activity, but also by photochemical processes induced by sunlight.
+Together, these processes control the mercury speciation and the subsequent accumulation and biomagnification resulting from the bioavailability of the mercury species.

-Recently, analyzing the mercury isotope distribution has provided information of the sources of mercury and the processes dictating its speciation.
-Mercury stable isotope distribution is a result of both mass dependend fractionation (MDF, measured as δ202Hg) and mass independen fractionation (MIF, measured as Δ199Hg and Δ201 Hg).
-Mass dependent fractionation is occuring in all biotic and abiotic chemical reactions that have been investigated so far, such as biomethylation, demethylation, passive diffusion and photochemical reactions.
+Recently, analysing the mercury isotope distribution has provided information of the sources of mercury and the processes dictating its speciation.
+Mercury stable isotope distribution is a result of both mass dependent fractionation (MDF, measured as δ202Hg) and mass independen fractionation (MIF, measured as Δ199Hg and Δ201 Hg).
+Mass dependent fractionation is occurring in all biotic and abiotic chemical reactions that have been investigated so far, such as biomethylation, demethylation, passive diffusion and photochemical reactions.
 During the last decade, δ202Hg and Δ199Hg values have successfully been used to study the processes in the environment and to trace contamination sources and pathways in marine food webs.

-Total mercury was analyzed by a direct mercury analyzer based on atomic absorption spectrometry.
+Total mercury was analysed by a direct mercury analyzer based on atomic absorption spectrometry.
 Mercury speciation analysis was performed by using GC-ICP-MS with quantification by isotope dilution analysis.
 Mercury isotopic composition analysis was performed by CVG-ICP-MS with a multicollector instrument.
+The Stable Isotope Bayesian Ellipse in R (SIBER) package was used for data analysis.

 The SIBER plot of MDF versus MIF values shows that four groups of fish populations can be differentiated based on their core isotopic niche.
 With respect to the isotopic signature, the result of the study indicate that processes responsible for MDF related to trophic transfer might be negligible in the case of juvenile seabass.
+The authors conclude that Hg isotopes can indeed help to discriminate local versus global contamination.

 The original study: